 A cost-plus contract has advantages and some drawbacks for both the contractor and project owner.
 Some of the advantages of a cost-plus contract include:

-- The contractor will not be able to reduce workmanship.
+- Contractor won't be able to reduce workmanship

-- It can focus on quality instead of cost.
+- Can focus on quality instead of cost

 - Could cover all related expenses

-- Present uncertainty to the project owners because the final cost cannot always be easily determined
+- Uncertainty for project owners as the final cost cannot always be easily determined

 - Might lead to disputes when trying to recover construction-related expenses

 How to Protect Your Business

-A cost-plus-contract presents a great opportunity for the contractor to recover all construction-related expenses.
-However, if a good record keeping is not enforced, some costs might be unrecoverable.
+A cost-plus contract presents a great opportunity for the contractor to recover all construction-related expenses, but if good record-keeping is not enforced, some costs might be unrecoverable.
 A few basic tips can help contractors stay out of trouble:

 - Read the cost-plus contract provisions carefully.

-- Negotiate critical items that could lead to disputes, such as overhead expenses and costs associated with the main office.
+- Negotiate critical items that could lead to disputes.

-- Control the material usage.
+- Control material usage.
 A cost-plus contract can lead to misuse of construction material, so you might end up acquiring more material than reasonably expected.

 - Do not take advantage of the project owner.
 Be honest but beware of exorbitant costs.

 - Control your "hard" and "soft" costs.

 - Cost-plus award fee: A cost-plus award fee provides for award fees, predetermined and set forth in contract documents.
 The fee can be a penalty or a gratitude fee.

 - Cost-plus fixed rate: A fixed rate contract sets predetermined labor rates based on the contractor's history and labor costs.
 It is a contract used by specialized contractors who really know their actual costs, but it provides little flexibility for contingencies.

 - Cost-plus fixed fee: A cost-plus contract that covers direct and indirect costs plus a pre-determined fixed fee.